deXcoder9/roomify-hotel/README.md

   - Users can create an account with email and password.
   - Integration with Google authentication via Firebase for easy login.

-- **Navigation Bar**
-  - Links to "Rooms" and "My Bookings" pages for easy navigation.
-  - "My Bookings" page is accessible only to authenticated users.
-  - Optional "About Us" and "Contact Us" pages for additional information.

 - **Rooms Page**
   - Displays a list of available rooms with images.